mit-rss/wall_follower/README.md

 In future labs the racecar will be moving at high speeds so we need you to build a system that protects it from crashes.

 Create a new package for your safety controller (place it in ```[YOUR_WORKSPACE]/src```).
-In your package make a node that prevents the racecar from crashing into obstacles.
+Your goal is to make a node in this pacakge that prevents the racecar from crashing into obstacles.

 We want you to be able to demonstrate that your safety controller is robust.
 You should be able to attempt to crash the racecar in a variety of senarioes and have the safety controller prevent the crashes.
 You should also be able to walk in front of the racecar without it running into you.

 At the same time your racecar should not be "scared".
 You should still be able to drive close to walls, turn around corners, go fast etc. without the racecar freezing in it's tracks.
 You will be required to run your safety controller in all future labs so don't cripple yourself with something overprotective.

-_Please be careful as you are testing_.
-Always have your joystick ready to stop the racecar and start slow.
+_Please be careful when you are testing_.
+Always have your joystick ready to stop the racecar and start very slow.

 ### Muxes